 TCG Live will bring over many of the existing features of the existing game client as well as plenty of new features:

 - Ranked Gameplay: TCG Live will expand from the existing casual gameplay with officially ranked modes, allowing more competitive players to compete against each other for prizes

-- Eight pre-constructed decks at launch: You will receive eight decks at launch to get started, with the ability to create your own once you’re familiar with the game
+- Eight pre-constructed decks: You will receive eight decks at launch to get started, with the ability to create your own once you’re familiar with the game

 - Battle Pass: Progress in Battle Pass Ladders to unlock in-game cosmetics, booster packs, and more

 - Avatar Customization: Customize your avatar in more ways than you could before – TCG Live has added skin tone, hairstyle, hair color, and eye color—plus different clothing options like tops, bottoms, glasses, hats, and shoes

 What CAN be transferred to TCG Live